+Source: www.mapsofindia.com

 Carved out of surrounding rocks, the Indian subcontinent looks mesmerizing on the map (see map 1 above) in its diamond shape with a large number of states and some neighboring nations like Pakistan, China, and Sri Lanka.
-You can also see other countries that share borders with India on the Indian Subcontinent Map are.
+Other countries that share borders with India on the Indian Subcontinent Map are also visible.
 India, formally called the Republic of India, is the country that occupies most of the Indian subcontinent in southern Asia (Briney, A. 2011).

 The geography of India is diverse and can be divided into three main regions.
-The first is the rugged, mountainous Himalayan region in the northern part of the country, while the second is called the Indo-Gangetic Plain.
-It is in this region that most of India's large-scale agriculture takes place.
-The third geographic region in India is the plateau region in the southern and central portions of the country.
+The first is the rugged, mountainous Himalayan region in the northern part of the country.
+The second is called the Indo-Gangetic Plain, it is in this region that most of India's large-scale agriculture takes place.
+The third geographic region of India is the plateau region in the southern and central portions of the country.
 India also has three major river systems which have large deltas that take over a large portion of the land.
 These are the Indus, Ganges and Brahmaputra rivers.
-India's climate is also varied but is tropical in the south and mainly temperate in the north.
+India's climate is variable, but is tropical in the south and mainly temperate in the north.
 In terms of its population, India is one of the most populous nations in the world and falls slightly behind China.
 India has a long history and is considered the world's largest democracy and one of the most successful in Asia (Briney, A. 2011).
 It is a developing nation and has only recently opened its economy to outside trade and influences.
 As such, its economy is currently growing and when combined with its population growth, India is one of the world's most significant countries.

 Major Products and Industries

 The main natural resources of India are iron ore, bauxite, and copper ore.
 India is one of the major producers of iron in the world.
 Iron ore is found all over India, the major contributors being the states of Bihar and Orissa.
 A quarter of all mining is carried out in the southern part of Orissa.
-Gold, silver, and diamonds make up a small part of other natural resources available in India.
-The gemstones are found in Rajasthan.
+Gold, silver, and diamonds make up a small part of other natural resources available in India, as well as gemstones, which are found in Rajasthan, India.
 Major portion of the energy in India is generated from coal.
-It is estimated that India has around 120 billion tons of coal in reserve, enough to last for around 120 years.
+It is estimated that India has around 120 billion tons of coal in reserve, which is enough to last for around 120 years.
 Huge reserves of petroleum have been found off the coast of Maharashtra and Gujarat.
-Electrical energy generated by hydroelectric power, coal, and nuclear energy.
+Electrical energy is generated by hydroelectric power, coal, and nuclear energy.
 Half of the hydroelectric power is generated by snowfield reservoirs high up in the Himalayas.
 Huge dams have also been built across many major rivers to produce electricity and water for irrigation.
-In villages around India, people use wood or dried cow-dung cakes as fuel for cooking and heating water.
+In villages around India, people use wood, or dried cow-dung cakes as fuel for cooking and heating water.
 The demand for firewood and the increasing population is affecting the existing forests.
 It is estimated each year 3.7 million acres of forest are cut down to provide timber, paper pulp and firewood (Murphy, B. U. 1996).

 Current Economic Conditions

 India is one of world’s fastest growing economies.
 Apart from China, no other country has as high an economic growth rate as India.
-This country offers several economic advantages to its nationals as well as foreign investors.
+This country offers several economic advantages to its national, as well as foreign investors.
 India’s economic boom has been made possible mainly through its information technology and outsourcing business.
 India’s rise as an Asian economic powerhouse has been quite remarkable.
 Economic conditions in India are now favorable for a wider cross section of people.